cecois/cbbutil/updaters/WOODIES.md

 -   24 (look),21:00,for a woman
 -   24 (look),22:20,can i finish (#canifinish)
 -   24 (look),30:00,when'd you kiss john cho?
--   24 (look),43:40,and buttom up the back of your pants
+-   24 (look),43:40,and button up the back of your pants
 -   24 (look),44:00,dress like johnny appleseed for this bitch
 -   24 (look),50:40,i bought a piano and you can buy one too
 -   25 (cactus),00:45,reporting live from #cafecordialis